 The monthly and semi-monthly tuition payment plans are designed to help students pay for their higher education.

-An application fee is a non-refundable fee that is submitted with your application for admission.
 An enrollment deposit is paid after you’ve been admitted and serves as confirmation of your seat as a student.
 Once it is received it activates your student account and will be applied as a credit that will be used toward your first semester’s tuition.

 Review important policies and procedures.

 In previous years, your 1098-T included a figure in Box 2 that represented the qualified tuition and related expenses (QTRE) we billed to your student account for the calendar 2018 year.
 Due to a change to institutional reporting requirements under federal law, beginning with tax year 2018, we will report in Box 1 the amount of QTRE you paid during the year.